• Skip to primary navigation

 • 📖 Recipe

-• It is creamy, delicious and packed with good fats from the coconut milk and the avocado!
+• creamy, delicious and loaded with good fats from the coconut milk and the avocado!

-• blue spirulina has a neutral taste, no smell, and will not make your smoothie bowl have an overbearing taste.
+• blue spirulina has a neutral taste, and no smell, making it an unnoticeable addition that will not overpower your smoothie bowl.

-• it is made without banana - making it perfect for those keeping a count on their sugar intake or those who simply do not like bananas!
+• it is made without banana making it great for those monitoring their sugar intake or who dislike bananas!

-• this blue spirulina smoothie recipe is vegan, vegetarian, low-carb, paleo- and keto-friendly!
+• it is vegan, vegetarian, low-carb, paleo- and keto-friendly!

 what is spirulina?